jokeyrhyme/noscript.js/README.md

 object.
 You may want the poly-fills in the `lib` directory if you plan on using this with older browsers.

-**TODO**: provide a concatenated version so that there is just one file

 ### noscript.show()

 This will find all `noscript` elements on the page, and make their contents